jouellnyc/BB-ESP32-KIOSK/README.md

 - Build your own kiosk for your favorite baseball team:

   LilyGo Watch, LilyGo 2.4 ESP32, ESP32-S3-BOX/BoxLite, or ThingVerse Model using an ESP32 DevKit.

-- If it's gametime for your team, the kiosk will refresh the score every 20 seconds and show it:
+- If it's gametime for your team, the kiosk will show the score every, including base runners:

    <img src="images/in_progress.jpg"   width="200"/>